Rouran Khaganate: Language

+The Rouran state was undoubtedly multi-ethnic, but there is no definite evidence as to their language.
 The received view is that the relationships of the language remain a puzzle and that it may be an isolate.
-Alexander Vovin (2004, 2010) considers the Ruan-ruan language to be an extinct non-Altaic language that is not related to any modern-day language (i.e., a language isolate) and is hence unrelated to Mongolic.
-Vovin (2004) notes that Old Turkic had borrowed some words from an unknown non-Altaic language that may have been Ruan-ruan.
-In 2018 Vovin changed his opinion after new evidence was found through the analysis of the Brāhmī Bugut and Khüis Tolgoi inscriptions and suggests that the Ruanruan language was in fact a Mongolic language, close but not identical to Middle Mongolian.
+Alexander Vovin (2004, 2010) considered the Rouran language to be an extinct non-Altaic language that is not related to any modern-day language (i.e., a language isolate) and is hence unrelated to Mongolic.
+Vovin (2004) notes that Old Turkic had borrowed some words from an unknown non-Altaic language that may have been Rouran.
+In 2018 Vovin changed his opinion after new evidence was found through the analysis of the Brāhmī Bugut and Khüis Tolgoi inscriptions and suggests that the Rouran language was in fact a Mongolic language, close but not identical to Middle Mongolian.
+According to Alexander Savelyev and Choongwon Jeong the identification of Brāhmī Bugut and Khüis Tolgoi with the Rouran language remains problematic because of the dating.
+They further write According to Vovin (2019a), the Brāhmī Bugut inscription is dated to ca. 584–587 AD, and the Khüis Tolgoi inscription must have been erected between 604 and 620 AD.
+As both were created several decades after the Rouran Khaganate had been destroyed, it is unsafe to make conclusions on the composition of the Rouran population, or its elite, on the basis of these inscriptions.

 Rulers of the Rouran

-The Rourans were the first people who used the titles Khagan and Khan for their emperors, replacing the Chanyu of the Xiongnu.
-The etymology of the title Chanyu is controversial: there are Mongolic, Turkic, Yeniseian versions.
+The Rourans were the first people who used the titles khagan and khan for their emperors, replacing the chanyu of the Xiongnu.
+The etymology of the title chanyu is controversial: there are Mongolic, Turkic, and Yeniseian versions.